platformsh/platformsh-docs/sites/friday/src/manage-resources/resource-init.md

 When you [restore a backup](/environments/restore.md) using the CLI, you can restore it to your current environment or a different environment.

-When the backup restoration is performed on your current environment, each container already running on the environment keeps its existing resources.
+## Backup restoration to your current environment

+Each container already running on the environment keeps its existing resources.

 You may have deleted containers between the moment you took the backup, and the moment you restore it.
 By default, such containers are restored to your current environment using the `backup` strategy, which grants them the same resources they were using when the backup was taken.
 However, you can specify a different resource initialization strategy for those previously deleted containers.

-When the backup restoration is performed on a different environment, the `backup` strategy also applies by default.
+## Backup restoration to a different environment

+The `backup` strategy also applies by default.
-However, as all the apps and services are initialized as new containers on this environment, you can specify a different resource initialization strategy.
+However, as all the apps and services are initialized as new containers on the environment, you can specify a different resource initialization strategy for all of them.

-To specify a resource initialization strategy when you restore a backup using the CLI, run the following command:
+## Specify a resource initialization strategy when restoring a backup via the CLI

+Run the following command:

 ```bash {location="Terminal"}
 upsun backup:restore --resources-init={{< variable "INITIALIZATION_STRATEGY" >}}